michaelsikora/RPiDynamicAudioPlatform/README.md

 running the program a second time.
 The error regularly occurs on the second run.
 Running the program again sometimes gives no error.

+# Websocket
+A python app was started to interface to the c program over a websocket.
+At time of writing the Audio threads do not record correctly when run from the python subprocess.